DavidPerez-2357/DavidPerez-2357/README.md

 # 🎯 Building Code, Building Myself
 I’m a young developer with a strong passion for **programming and technology**.
-I love learning new languages, frameworks, and tools — always staying up to date with the latest trends and innovations in this amazing field.
+I love learning new languages, frameworks, and tools, always staying up to date with the latest trends and innovations in this amazing field.

 ### 🚀 How It All Started
 My journey began at 17, when I discovered **web development** and realized it was my path.
 Since then, I’ve been continuously learning, experimenting, and building projects to sharpen my skills and creativity.